consolo/acts_as_multi_tenant/README.md

 # acts_as_multi_tenant

 Keep multiple tenants in a single ActiveRecord database, and keep their data separate.
 Let's say the `Client` AR model represents your "tenants".
-Some Rack middleware will keep track of the "current" client in the request cycle, which will automatically filter *all ActiveRecord queries* by that client, and automatically associate new records to the client as well.
+Rack middleware will keep track of the "current" client in the request cycle which will automatically filter *all ActiveRecord queries* by that client.
+New records will automatically be associated to that client as well.

 There are 3 main components: